William Cahoon (Colquhoun) First Colquhoun in the Colonies

 of Luss, Scotland, and Swansea, Massachusetts.

--taken prisoner in Dunbar, Scotland, during the Cromwellian Wars (1650)
+prisoner in Dunbar, Scotland, during the Cromwellian Wars (1650)

 -shipped as indentured servant to Braintree, Massachusetts (1651)